actarusvb/PingOtronic/README.md

 Targets will be pinged (icmp echo request & icmp echo response) using PingOtronc host's (linux debian machine) (no satellite & console yet) ping for packet size defined for each Host.

 Pings will be at 1 second cadence.
+Ping response ar piped into a mqtt topic.

-Ping response are stored in local postgresql database.
+Messages in mqtt topic (ping response) are collected by a dedicate js script and stored in local postgresql database.
+Messages in mqtt topic (ping respnse) are listened and rgisteered in memory, if new ping response fail to be received from targeet a "fake rsponsee messagee with ttl of 10 seconds is put in mqtt topic.

+Please note!

 1 minute is like to 60 pings, 1 hour 3600 and 1 day 86400 ping for each host.

-200 target mean about 15 Milion of records each day.
+200 target mean about 15 Milion of records each day, your disk/database will soon be saturated.

 200 target also mean lot of traffic from your host to destination target

+What about 2000 target ?

-All of These may be/lead performance problem on low bandwith links
+All of These may be/lead performance problem on low bandwith links or slow picgOTronic host.

 ##  Why this name
 This is a tribute to the mid '70 console game.
 It was called Ping-o-tronic (https://it.wikipedia.org/wiki/Ping-o-tronic & https://en.wikipedia.org/wiki/Ping-O-Tronic).